 - 2 tablespoons olive oil

-- Butterfly your chicken breasts - hold your hand on top of the chicken breast and slice into the side of the chicken breast, cutting from one side to the other, leaving the opposite side intact.
-Your goal is to create a pocket for your filling.
+- Butterfly your chicken breasts by holding your hand on top of the chicken breast and slicing into the side of the chicken breast.
+Cut from one side to the other, leaving the opposite side intact.
+The goal is to create a pocket for your filling.
 If needed, pound chicken breasts to create even thickness.
 Entire breast (closed) should be about 1 inch in thickness.

 - Season chicken breasts inside and out with salt, pepper, paprika, and garlic powder.